kenjennings/Atari-Breakout76/README.md

 The top border is a solid horizontal bar.
 It needs to run across 97 or 101 contiguous pixels.

 This is easy to do with ANTIC modes B, C, D or E which each support pixels one color clock wide.
-(If this were an even number of color clocks then the mode 9 or A lower resolution modes could be used.)
+(If this were an even number of color clocks then the mode 9 or mode A lower resolution modes could be used.)

 Since multiple colors are not needed, the two-color modes, B or C, could be used.
 Since the data displayed on each scan line is the same, and the number of scan lines is an even number, then this can be done using four lines of mode B graphics.
 Each line would use LMS to redisplay the same data, so the entire top border line could be displayed using only 16 bytes of screen memory.

 Player/Missile graphics could cover the same area.
 Three Players set for quadrouple width can cover 32 color clocks each, or 96 color clocks when lined up next to each other.
 The remaining color clock for the playfield, plus the four for the vertical borders could be covered by one more Player, or several Missiles.
+The border would require setting 4 or 8 bytes per player depending on Player/Missile resolution.
+If Player/Missile graphics are used for other components later on the display, then a Display List interrupt is needed to reset the sizes and reposition the objects' horizontal positions.

-Alternatively, the vertical Borders could be drawn with custom character set graphics.
+Alternatively, the horizontal border could be drawn with custom character set graphics.
 One line of mode 6 text is eight can lines tall.
 It would take 16 bytes of memory to specify the line of text characters.
 Three custom characters in the character set would be needed to correctly draw the left position of the border, the right end of the border, and then a full block character for everything between.

 **BALL**:

 Rounding to one color clock makes the ball appear taller than wide which is the wrong effect.
 Rounding to two color clocks makes the ball as wide as the vertical borders.
 So, this is where compromise is needed.
 The Ball may be reduced to only one color clock wide and one scan line tall to maintain the visual appearance.

+If the Ball is implemented as a drawn, pixel object, then the entire display must be produced with contiguous lines of graphics, so the ball can be consistently positioned anywhere on the plafield.

-The Ball will be implemented as a Player or Missile.
-This will allow the ball to move wherever needed on the screen without a contiguous graphics mode for the entire display.
+If the Ball is implemented as a Player or Missile it may be positioned wherever needed on the screen without a contiguous graphics mode for the entire display.

 **BRICKS**: